shipwright-io/website/content/docs/ref/api/build.md

-Git describes the git repository to pull
+Git describes how to obtain source code from a git repository.